Learn how to resolve a problem verifying your Desktop payroll subscription (error PS036).

 |Note: If you are using Direct Deposit for the company file that is having this issue, please contact us.
 And do not follow the instructions below.|

 If the steps above didn't work, you can try the following.
 However if you are running direct deposit — do not try follow these steps, and contact us.

-- Open QuickBooks Desktop Payroll Account Maintenance.
-And check if the payroll service shows Active.
+- Open Payroll Account Management portal.
+Check if the payroll service shows Active.
 Then close the page.